-Well, there are a number of accessible and gentler inverted poses (including downward dog, half bridge, and legs up the wall) for the friends newer to yoga, or those wanting a more restorative practice.
+Well, there are a number of accessible and gentler inverted poses (including downward dog, half-bridge, and legs up the wall) for friends newer to yoga, or those wanting a more restorative practice.

-If you have a history of high blood pressure, heart problems or have had a neck or spine injury, practicing inversions with caution and the assistance of a yoga teacher is recommended.
+If you have a history of high blood pressure, or heart problems or have had a neck or spine injury, practicing inversions with caution and the assistance of a yoga teacher is recommended.

-In saying this, no one knows your body like you do, so most importantly listen to your body as you move through the cycle mindfully and tailor your practice to how you feel, and to how you feel best.
+In saying this, no one knows your body as you do, so most importantly listen to your body as you move through the cycle mindfully and tailor your practice to how you feel, and to how you feel best.

 The Benefits of Yoga Inversions

-Here are 10 reasons why turning upside down is not only fun, but also very good for the health and vitality of your body and mind.
+Here are 10 reasons why turning upside down is not only fun but also very good for the health and vitality of your body and mind.